1. Current Conditions of and Outlook for the Japanese Economy

 It has been proven in many countries that digital transformation is extremely effective for preventing the spread of COVID-19.
 We will promote thorough regulatory reforms, digitization, data sharing, and other relevant steps in the medical services, education, public administration, finance, industry, and other sectors in order to build a resilient economy and society.
 In the middle- and long-term, we will solve various social problems through digital transformation in order to build a more humane and happy society, i.e., realize Society 5.0.
 Toward this end, Keidanren as a whole will deliberate on a concrete vision for overcoming the COVID-19 pandemic through digital transformation and building Society 5.0 as a new social model for the post-COVID-19 era, then study and implement the steps toward realizing this vision.
 We will work on the digital agency which will be established to consider these agendas.

-4. Rebuilding Energy and Environmental Policy
+4. Promotion of Energy and Environmental Policy for Green Transformation

 5. Work Style Reform and Human Resource Development